Veterinary Internal Medicine

 - Immunology (immune system disorders)

 The immune system is responsible for your pet's natural defensive actions against foreign invaders like bacteria and parasites. unfortunately, the immune system is not immune to disorder or failure itself.
-Your pet will be diagnosed with an immune-mediated disorder in cases where their immune system has stopped working as it should.
+Your pet will be diagnosed with an immune-mediated disorder in cases where its immune system has stopped working as it should.

 Common disorders in dogs and cats that would lead to an immune-mediated disorder diagnosis include anemia, arthritis, irritable bowel syndrome, hypothyroidism, allergies, and skin diseases.